-Under the deal, TPG will decommission 725 signal towers in areas already covered by Telstra’s network, although the company will get network access to 3,700 Telstra towers.
+Under the deal, TPG would decommission 725 signal towers in areas already covered by Telstra’s network, although the company would get network access to 3,700 Telstra towers.

-What this deal means for customers is that Telstra and TPG will share their networks and mobile network sites in regional Australia.
+What this deal meant for customers is that Telstra and TPG would share their networks and mobile network sites in regional Australia.

-If the deal goes through, TPG’s 4G coverage of Australia is set to bounce from 96 per cent to about 98.8 per cent.
-Meanwhile, Telstra’s access to TPG’s infrastructure will increase available capacity to its customers, opening up Telstra’s user base to TPG’s 4G and 5G spectrums.
+If the deal went through, TPG’s 4G coverage of Australia would bounce from 96 per cent to about 98.8 per cent.
+Meanwhile, Telstra’s access to TPG’s infrastructure would increase available capacity to its customers, opening up Telstra’s user base to TPG’s 4G and 5G spectrums.

-Both telcos will continue to operate their own networks individually, especially where key functionality differences between the companies exist (say, for example, differences in offered plans or in metropolitan area signals).
+Both telcos would continue to operate their own networks individually, especially where key functionality differences between the companies exist (say, for example, differences in offered plans or in metropolitan area signals).

-“This additional spectrum will mean that all Telstra customers will continue to experience Australia’s best and fastest network across the country, in combined 4G and 5G speeds,” Telstra’s outgoing CEO Andrew Penn said at the time.
+“This additional spectrum will mean that all Telstra customers will continue to experience Australia’s best and fastest network across the country, in combined 4G and 5G speeds,” Telstra’s former CEO Andy Penn said at the time.

 “With more people moving to regional areas as a result of COVID, congestion in some areas has increased.
 This additional spectrum will also ensure that Telstra customers will experience significantly reduced congestion at busy times.”

-Under the arrangement, Telstra will deploy additional infrastructure at up to 169 TPG Telecom sites, which would improve the network experience for both Telstra and TPG customers within signal range.
+Under the arrangement, Telstra would deploy additional infrastructure at up to 169 TPG Telecom sites, which would improve the network experience for both Telstra and TPG customers within signal range.